92CREADOR/openair-k8s/README.md

 ## Building OAI Container Images
 ### Build Strategy
-OpenAirInterface (OAI) components have many build-time dependencies, some of which need to be built from source.
+OpenAirInterface (OAI) components have many build-time dependencies, some of which need to be built from the source.
 To ensure fast yet reproducible image builds, we create a common `oai-build-base` image that contains the build-time dependencies for all OAI components.
 Each component image is then built using the multistage build pattern: First build the OAI component using the `oai-build-base` image, then copy the component and its run-time dependencies into a fresh deployment image.

 Images are built based on RHEL8 [Universal Base Images (UBI)](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image) to yield small images with curated, high-quality content.